|9-11.101||Powers and Limitations of Grand Juries—The Functions of a Grand Jury|

 9-11.151 - Advice of "Rights" of Grand Jury Witnesses

 It is the policy of the Department of Justice to advise a grand jury witness of his or her rights if such witness is a "target" or "subject" of a grand jury investigation.
-See the Criminal Resource Manual at 160 for a sample target letter.

 A "target" is a person as to whom the prosecutor or the grand jury has substantial evidence linking him or her to the commission of a crime and who, in the judgment of the prosecutor, is a putative defendant.
 An officer or employee of an organization which is a target is not automatically considered a target even if such officer's or employee's conduct contributed to the commission of the crime by the target organization.
 The same lack of automatic target status holds true for organizations which employ, or employed, an officer or employee who is a target.